victorlish/Convert_to_Windows_10_LTSC/README.md

 ## Notes
 1. Only tested in Windows 10 Enterprise LTSC Evaluation 21H2 (10.0.19044 Build 19044).

-2. Recently (2022070x) tested in Windows 11 Pro.
-Although the system recognise the SKUs and determined as Windows 11 Enterprise LTSC, the system won't be activated without a KMS key.
+~~Updated (2022070x): Tested in Windows 11 Pro.
+Although the system recognise the SKUs and determined as Windows 11 Enterprise LTSC, the system won't be activated without a KMS key.~~

+Updated (2022071x): Tested in Windows 11 Pro (again).
+Although there is no Windows 11 Enterprise LTSC KMS key availabled on [the official site](https://docs.microsoft.com/en-us/windows-server/get-started/kms-client-activation-keys), the system seems to 'recognise' the KMS key (the Windows 10's one).
+Not sure how it works.
+Here are the [before](./Win11_Ltsc/1_before.png) and the [after](./Win11_Ltsc/2_after.png).